georgefikri/social-application/README.md

-# Social Support Application
+# Social Application

-A responsive 3-step form wizard for government social support applications with AI assistance.
+front-end for a government social support portal.
+The portal must allow citizens to apply for financial assistance easily, quickly, and with smart help (AI).

 ## Tech Stack